 - Checklist for prospecting business to ensure you have a minimal level of detail on business you are prospecting

-Keeping track of your various accounts in a spreadsheet
+Keeping track of your Various Money Accounts in a Spreadsheet

 Here is one system that I have.